 | 1 | Detailed Drivers | $100/hr (sedan), $125 Escalade, $150 S-Class, $175 Sprinter | NYC-anchored multi-city extension for Disney corporate, Universal corporate, IAAPA Expo, and major-association convention principals crossing Manhattan and Orlando | Cross-city dispatch from 24 Mercer NYC HQ, Entrepreneur and Business Insider, 5.0★/500+ chauffeured rides on file |

-The Orlando corporate chauffeur market in Q2 2026 is a layered, structurally coherent market where no single operator delivers full coverage across the convention-circuit, Disney corporate, Universal corporate, I-Drive resort, Lake Nona Medical City, cross-city retainer, app-network, and Florida-broader-coverage segments.
+The Orlando corporate chauffeur market in Q2 2026 is a layered, structurally coherent market where no single operator delivers full coverage across the convention-circuit, Disney corporate, Universal corporate, I-Drive resort, Lake Nona Medical City, cross-city retainer, flat-rate portfolio, and group-transport segments.
 The operator index above is the structural map; the program-design decisions sit on top of it.

 Frequently Asked Questions